Living with Down's syndrome

 Further education and employment

 Many young adults with Down's syndrome pursue further education.
-Some also gain employment, usually on a part-time basis, although this will depend on the individual.
+Some also gain employment, usually on a part-time basis, but this will depend on the individual.
 Read more about work and disability.

-With help and support, many adults with Down's syndrome are able to lead an active and independent life.
+With help and support, many adults with Down's syndrome are able to lead an active and fairly independent life.
 Although it may not be possible to live completely independently, increasing numbers of adults with Down's syndrome are leaving home and living in their communities with support.

 Men and women with Down's syndrome tend to have a reduced fertility rate.
 This does not mean they cannot conceive children, but it does make it more difficult.
 Those who decide to have children will usually need specialist guidance and support to help them cope with the physical and mental demands of a newborn baby.

-Page last reviewed: 24/01/2013
+Page last reviewed: 14/01/2015

-Next review due: 24/01/2015
+Next review due: 14/01/2017